-Halfway between marketing and recruitment, employer branding refers to the reputation and brand image that a company sends to potential candidates.
-It is also a way for a company to stand out from the competition by highlighting its identity and values.
+Halfway between marketing and recruitment, employer branding refers to the reputation and brand image that a company projects to potential candidates.
+It’s also a way for a company to stand out from the competition by highlighting its identity and values.

-Often underestimated by companies, employer branding can help attract more qualified talent.
-According to a LinkedIn study published in 2015, companies with a good employer brand are 31% more likely to get responses to InMails they send to candidates.
+Employer branding is often underestimated by companies, but it can help them attract more skilled talent.
+According to a LinkedIn study published in 2015, companies with a good employer brand would have 31% more chance of getting replies to the InMails they send to candidates.

 Here are five things you can do to boost your employer brand!

 Let’s start with the obvious.
 There’s no point in spending time and energy on your employer brand if it’s just a bogus marketing tool that isn’t based on solid foundations.
 Starting an employer-employee relationship with false promises is bound to lead to resentment and frustration among your new recruits.